-"Refrigeration equipment" or "refrigeration system" or "refrigeration appliance" means any stationary device that is designed to contain and use a refrigerant ((gas including, but not limited to, retail or commercial refrigeration equipment, household refrigeration equipment, and cold storage warehouses)).
+"Refrigeration equipment" or "refrigeration system" or "refrigeration appliance" means any stationary device that is designed to contain and use a refrigerant.
 It is a combination of interconnected refrigerant-containing parts constituting one closed refrigerant circuit in which a refrigerant is circulated for the purpose of extracting heat.
 "Refrigeration equipment" or "refrigeration system" includes refrigeration equipment used in retail food, cold storage, industrial process refrigeration and cooling that does not use a chiller, ice rinks, and other refrigeration applications.

-"Remote condensing unit((s))" means ((retail)) refrigeration equipment or units that have a central condensing portion and may consist of one or more compressors, condensers, and receivers assembled into a single unit, which may be located external to the sales area.
+"Remote condensing unit" means refrigeration equipment or units that have a central condensing portion and may consist of one or more compressors, condensers, and receivers assembled into a single unit, which may be located external to the sales area.
 The condensing portion (and often other parts of the system) is located outside the space or area cooled by the evaporator.
 Remote condensing units are commonly installed in convenience stores, specialty shops (e.g., bakeries, butcher shops), supermarkets, restaurants, and other locations where food is stored, served, or sold.
+For automatic commercial ice machines, remote condensing means a type of automatic commercial ice machine in which the ice-making mechanism and compressor are in separate sections.